MisterVector/Innectis-Dedicated-Plugin/README.md

 ## Setting up the database

 The IDP communicates with a database using MySQL.
-So, with your MySQL manager of choice create a new user with the following credentials:
+So, with your MySQL manager of choice import the IDP Database Schema.sql file into MySQL to setup the database and structure.
+Next, create a new user with the following credentials:

 Username: craft@localhost
 Password: gR3ns9xs

-It is not necessary to grant any global permissions.
-Next, create a database called innectis_db.
-Then, go into permission management and assign craft@localhost all permissions to innectis_db except the create and drop permissions.
+Note that it is not necessary to grant any global permissions.
+Once the account has been made, go into permission management and assign craft@localhost all permissions to innectis_db except the create and drop permissions.

-Then, import the IDP Database Schema.sql file into innectis_db to setup the database structure.

 ## Running the IDP alongside Papyrus